 - Son Wukong, in addition to a ton of monkey-like mannerisms (he'll scratch himself and pick imaginary ticks off his body, then "eat" them), is most often seen peering into the distance with his hand in an almost backwards military salute pose, to signify that he's using his telescopic vision.

-- Plucky Comic Relief - The chou (jester) role, who bounce between this, The Jester, and the Butt Monkey.
+- Plucky Comic Relief - The chou (jester) role, who bounce between this, a jester, and the Butt-Monkey.

 - Take Our Word for It - Given the minimalism of the set design, lots of stuff is just told to the audience via dialogue and they're expected to use their imagination to fill in the blank.

 - That Makes Me Feel Angry - Very often, the characters won't just talk about their feelings, but sing about them, though they will also make exaggerated displays of emotion.

 - You Look Familiar - Depending on the size of the troupe, the extras tend to be played by the same people, so a Mook that died in Act 1 might be spotted among the Greek Chorus in Act 3.

 References to Chinese Opera in other media:Anime and Manga

 - Dragon Ball - Goku breaks out in a Peking Opera parody after Ginyu steals his body.